ccarrascal/tdd/README.md

 	a.
 To change delimiter, we use "//[delimiter]\n[numbers]".
 For example: "//;\n1;2" should return 3
 	b.
 This is optional, the older format cases are still valid

+7. Do we have good tests?

+	a.
+Break on purpose the StringSplitter implementation.
+	b.
+Run all tests.
+Then:
+			* StringCalculator tests should pass
+			* StringSplitter tests should fail

 # More info & related

 ## Testing with Spock